Blue Theme Orange Theme Green Theme Red Theme

 Listing 1

-The output of Listing 1 looks like Figure 1.
+The output of Listing one looks like Figure 1.

 Figure 1

-Array class is the mother of all arrays and provides functionality for creating, manipulating, searching, and sorting arrays in .NET Framework.
+Array class in C# is the mother of all arrays and provides functionality for creating, manipulating, searching, and sorting arrays in .NET Framework.

 Array class, defined in the System namespace, is the base class for arrays in C#.
-Array class is an abstract base class that means we cannot create an instance of the Array class.
+However, the Array class is an abstract base class, meaning we cannot create an instance of the Array class.

 Creating an Array

 Array class provides the CreateInstance method to construct an array.
-The CreateInstance method takes first parameter as the type of items and second and third parameters are the dimension and their range.
-Once an array is created, we use SetValue method to add items to an array.
+The CreateInstance method takes the first parameter as the type of items, and the second and third parameters are the dimension and their range.
+Once an array is created, we use the SetValue method to add items.

-The following code snippet creates an array and adds three items to the array.
-As you can see the type of the array items is string and range is 3.
-You will get an error message if you try to add 4th item to the array.
+The following code snippet creates an array and adds three items to the Array.
+As you can see, the type of the array items is a string, and the range is 3.
+Therefore, you will get an error message if you try adding the 4th item to the Array.

 Array stringArray = Array.CreateInstance(typeof(String), 3);